thepanacealab/covid19_twitter/README.md

 ## Latest Updates:

+01/14/21 Daily data (under the /dailies/ folder) has been added for 1/13 and 1/12, note that some tweets will bleed into the following day due to different timezones captured.

 01/12/21 Daily data (under the /dailies/ folder) has been added for 1/11 and 1/10, note that some tweets will bleed into the following day due to different timezones captured.

 01/10/21 Version 44 of the dataset.
 Sorry for the delay, CRON job didn't run properly yesterday.
 Dailies have been added for 1/09/, 1/08 and 1/07.